 Your IT environments continue to grow more complex, dynamic, and critical to the business.
 You can’t afford to waste time and resources on manual, labor-intensive efforts.
-Discover how your teams can maximize efficiency and speed mean time to resolution.
+Discover how your IT operations teams can maximize efficiency and speed mean time to resolution.
 Leverage BizOps approaches and technologies like AIOps and machine learning.

 The brightest minds in tech and business talk about the importance of BizOps.